 Besides the ruined fort itself, this walk takes you through the reedbeds of the Broads, where you will spot plenty of wildlife, but do be careful to keep any dogs on leads as many birds that nest there won’t want to be disturbed while nursing their young.

-We hope that this has given you a few ideas for things that you might like to do to get out and about for some fresh air and exercise with the kids.
+We hope that this has given you a few ideas for things that you might like to do to get out and about for some fresh air and exercise with the kids when staying at our Norfolk holiday park.
 Nothing burns off young energy like the great outdoors, and it’s important to keep them active with these great child friendly hikes!

 Do be sure to check the availability of our Tydd St Giles park if you need a peaceful place for you and your family to stay during your visit.